Hot December Fishing!

 Area Reporting: Miami/Key Biscayne

 Bio: Capt.
 Orlando Muniz has been fishing the waters off Miami, South Florida and the Keys for more than twenty years.
 During the last few years, he has been featured several popular angling magazines and web sites.
-He is also a current member of the Mercury Marine Pro Team.
+He is also a current member of the Mercury Marine and the Bass Pro Shops pro teams.
 Orlando has a degree and background in education that better equips him to share his knowledge with customers.
 Fishing has always been a passion of his - one which he truly enjoys passing on to others.